HCA Coach Program

 Experience an analysis of cannabis delivery systems and tools available in today’s marketplace – smoking, vaporizing, tinctures, oils, dabs, waxes, edibles, sprays, transdermal patches and topicals.
 An overview of absorption mechanisms, label requirements and consumption guidelines for individualized best outcomes for clients’ specific health and wellness needs.

-Module 3: Packaged Edibles: Making Informed Decisions
+Packaged Edibles: Making Informed Decisions with Julie Dooley

 Cannabis-infused food products – known as edibles or medibles – require prerequisites before purchasing and consuming.
 With no national standardized labeling laws, product label information varies.
 Learn how to interpret package labeling for potency and safety to insure for optimal choice and experience.